ebkr/r2modmanPlus/flatpak/README.md

 ### Building

-To build and install the Flatpak, the `yarn build-flatpak` command can be ran from the repository root.
+To build and install the Flatpak, the `pnpm build-flatpak` command can be ran from the repository root.
 This script uses the `flatpak-builder` cli, along with `flatpak`, so make sure they are installed.

 ### Linting